🇦🇺 Australia

 Source: DHA SkillSelect, March 2026

-Visa Pathways for Electrical Engineering Technicians
+Visa pathways for Electrical Engineering Technician

 Points Assessment Does Not Apply: Because this occupation is MLTSSL-only (not PMSOL), there is no points test for 482 or 186 visas.
 Your visa eligibility depends entirely on employer sponsorship and a positive TRA skills assessment, not points for age, English, qualifications, or work experience.